michaelklishin/acits/README.md

 Make sure you have JDK 6+ and [Leiningen](http://leiningen.org) installed and available in PATH.
 Then, from the `langohr` directory:

-    lein test
+    CLIENTS="bunny,pika,erlang-amqp-client,amqp-gem" lein test

 On the first run, this will cause all dependencies to be downloaded.
+To run the suite for only a few clients, simply leave some clients out of the `CLIENTS` env variable value:

+    CLIENTS="bunny,pika" lein test

+### Bunny 0.9+

+Make sure you have Ruby (1.9.3 is recommended, 1.8.7 should work as well, JRuby is supported in both modes).
+Then

+    gem install bundler

+and from the `bunny` directory:

+    bundle install
+    ./script/command_handler.rb

 ### amqp gem